Human Pharmacology course: Pharmacokinetics, pharmacodynamics and biomarkers in early clinical development

 -

-Pharmacokinetics: capita selecta by Jan de Hoon and Erik Mannaert
+Pharmacokinetics: capita selecta by Erik Mannaert

 Learning objectives: Know about the existence of drugs with a special/exceptional pharmacokinetic behavior.